edoger/zkits-logger/README.md

  - Support log output to different writers by level.
  - Supports output interceptor to easily hijack and control log output.
  - Provides a log file writer that supports log file rotation by size.
+ - Can control the format and output writer of each log.

 According to the plan, this library will release 2 versions every year.
 If there are new security issues or PRs, we will release new versions according to the actual situation.